 Many of Gilbert’s stories are drawn from real life events, and his life in the wholly fictionalised village of Llanbobl.
 In 2008, Gilbert wrote a sitcom about life in Llanbobl, which featured on BBC Radio 2.
 In his 2006 Edinburgh Fringe show Knocking on Heaven’s Door, Gilbert told stories from his life, weighing up whether he would be admitted to heaven.
 His 2007 show, Who’s Eaten Gilbert’s Grape? saw Gilbert return to Llanbobl and pick up the story following the 1984 show narrative.

 His 2008 show, Rhod Gilbert and the Award-Winning Mince Pie, saw Gilbert question his sanity, his career and his life after suffering a mental breakdown brought on by the award-winning mince pie at a motorway services.
 On 17 December 2008, he appeared at the 80th Royal Variety Performance.

 On 18 and 19 June 2009, Gilbert made the last performances of Rhod Gilbert and the Award-Winning Mince Pie show at the Bloomsbury Theatre, which was recorded and released as a DVD on 16 November 2009.
 The DVD also contains several special features, including his infamous rant about lost luggage, outtakes from the performance and a mockumentary called Back To Llanbobl in which Gilbert shows the viewer around his fictional home town.

-To book Rhod Gilbert as the after dinner speaker for your next event or conference, simply get in touch with the Champions Speakers agency via our online contact form.
-Alternatively, call a booking agent directly on 0207 1010 553 for more information.
+To book Rhod Gilbert as the corporate entertainment for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.